Whether measuring and repairing rail faults, surveying the railway from above, clearing snow, or transporting materials, we have machines for the job.

 - Our fleet teams have 24/7, 365-day access to a helpline to support moving them around the network, helping to manage when incidents occur, as well as to report the critical information directly across the network including each Route Operating Control.

-- Measuring almost one mile, our High Output ballast cleaner is the longest train on our network.
+- Measuring almost one kilometre, our High Output ballast cleaner is the longest train on our network.

 - We own around 1,000 wagons – these mainly carry aggregates such as ballast and remove waste from work sites.
 They’re typically hauled by locomotives owned by freight operating companies (FOC), but some are part of High Output convoys instead.
 Among our wagons, there are box wagons to remove waste; autoballaster wagons with ‘trap doors’ at the base that release ballast directly beneath, onto the track; and tilting wagons to position switches and crossings during track renewal work.